Will my air conditioning unit help remove humidity in my home?

 In other words, think of the condensation you witness rolling down the side of a cold beverage.
 In a way, the same thing is happening when the warm air is sucked from your home and contacts the evaporator coil.
 But rather than just drip down the HVAC system like it does your drinking glass, the liquid collects in a drain and is sent outside and away from your comfortable home.

 Important note: Keep in mind the air conditioning size to cooling area ratio.
-Whereas a full-size air conditioning unit will work wonders for a sizable home, a window ac unit just won’t adequately complete the job.
+Whereas a full-size air conditioning unit will work wonders for a sizable home, a window AC unit just won’t adequately complete the job.
 Make sure you are being reasonable when considering unit size to home/building size.
 If you are unsure what HVAC system size you need, don’t hesitate to contact a specialist.

 Why Remove the Moisture?